UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/TARGETTutorial.rst

 - Right-click on the land cover layer (**lc_kville**) and choose *Properties*.
 At the bottom left of the window there is a *Style*-button.
 Choose *Load Style* and open **landcoverstyle.qml** and click OK.
 - Make only your land cover class layer visible to examine the spatial variability of the different land cover classes.

 The land cover grid has already been classified into the seven different classes used in most UMEP applications (see `Land Cover Reclassifier <http://umep-docs.readthedocs.io/en/latest/pre-processor/Urban%20Land%20Cover%20Land%20Cover%20Reclassifier.html>`__).
 If you have a land cover dataset that is not UMEP formatted you can use the *Land Cover Reclassifier* found at *UMEP > Pre-processor > Urban Land Cover > Land Cover Reclassifier* in the menu-bar to reclassify your data.
+TARGET land cover infromation is in somewhat different classes that the standard UMEP classes.
+The updated Land Cover Reclassifier includes possibilities to pre-process data into all nine classes used by TARGET.
+In the table below you see the classes used and how they relate to the standard UMEP classes:

+    .. list-table::
+       :widths: 20 20 60
+       :header-rows: 1

+       * - TARGET class
+         - UMEP class
+         - Comment
+       * - roof
+         - buildings
+         -
+       * - road
+         - paved
+         - Total impervious surface in UMEP
+       * - watr
+         - water
+         -
+       * - conc
+         - NA
+         - Part of paved.
+Impervious in TARGET is both divided up between road and concrete.
+       * - Veg
+         - Conifer and Deciduous trees
+         - TARGET only have on class of trees whereas UMEP as two.
+       * - dry
+         - grass
+         - TARGET divides grass into two classes either dry or completely wet.
+       * - irr
+         - grass
+         - TARGET divides grass into two classes either dry or completely wet.
+       * - NA
+         - bare soil
+         - TARGET has no bare soil cless.
+Bare soil becomes dry grass if UMEP land cover is used.

-Furthermore, a polygon grid (400 m x 400 m) to define the study area and individual grids is included (**gridKville.shp**).
+A polygon grid (400 m x 400 m) to define the study area and individual grids is included (**gridKville.shp**).
 Such a grid can be produced directly from the *Processing Toolbox* in QGIS (*Create Grid*) or an external grid can be used.

 - Load the vector layer **gridKville.shp** into your QGIS project.
 - In the *Style* tab in layer *Properties*, choose a *Simple fill* and set *Fill style* to *No Brush*, to be able to see the spatial data within each grid.
 - Also, add the label IDs for the grid to the map canvas in *Properties > Labels > Single Labels* to make it easier to identify the different grid squares later on in this tutorial.
-- There is also a vector polygon layer (**topologiesKville.shp**) describing the different urban topologies within the area.
-Open the attribute table associated with this layer.
-Here you see an attribute called *urbantype* which describes the various urban typologies in the area.
-This is in Swedish so below you find a translation and description for each type.

-    .. list-table::
-       :widths: 20 20 60
-       :header-rows: 1

-       * - Swedish
-         - English
-         - Description
-       * - industri
-         - industry
-         - Extensive low buildings
-       * - bland
-         - Mixed city
-         - Modern high density residential neighbourhood
-       * - slut
-         - Traditional neighbourhood
-         - Early 20th century urban development
-       * - miljon
-         - The Million Programme
-         - Mid 20th century modernistic suburban neighbourhood development
-       * - folkhem
-         - Nordic Functionalism
-         - low dense early/mid 20th century suburban development
-       * - smahus
-         - detached houses
-         - sub-urban residential houses

-The typology poloygon layer is used to describe types of buildings which will affect the building energy model within UWG.
+.. note:: NOT READY BEYOND THIS POINT.

 Preparing input data
 --------------------